The future of music, made here.

 Williams Hall

 NEC's students meet one-on-one each week with a faculty artist to perfect their craft.
 As each one leaves NEC to make their mark in the performance world, they present a full, professional recital that is free and open to the public.
 It's your first look at the artists of tomorrow.
-Gwen Goble '25 GD studies Oboe with
+Gwendolyn Goble '25 GD studies Oboe with

 Pierce Hall